letscontrolit/ESPEasy/README.md

 Introduction and wiki: https://www.letscontrolit.com/wiki/index.php/ESPEasy#Introduction

+**MEGA**
-This is the development branch of ESPEasy.
+:warning:This is the development branch of ESPEasy.
 All new untested features go into this branch.
-If you want to do a bugfix, do it on the stable branch, we will merge the fix to the development branch as well.
+If you want to do a bugfix, do it on the stable branch, we will merge the fix to the development branch as well.:warning:

 Next stable branch: https://github.com/letscontrolit/ESPEasy/tree/v2.0  (bug fixes only, since oct 2017))